pyeventsourcing/eventsourcing/docs/topics/process.rst

 The behaviour of the system is entirely defined by the combination of the aggregates and the policies of its process applications.
-This allows highly maintainable code, easily tested, easily understood, easily changed.
+This allows highly maintainable code, code that is easily tested, easily understood, easily changed.

 Below, the "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline;